Subject Intent: Why English Literature?

 What will I study?

-You will engage critically and creatively with a substantial body of texts, including:
+You will engage critically and creatively with a substantial body of texts and ways of responding to them, including:

 The course is assessed through the combination of three exam papers and coursework.
 The coursework requires you to write an extended essay of around 2500 words comparing two literary texts of your own choosing.
 This is worth 20% of the qualification.

 Please note: Subject videos have been filmed from colleges across our Trust.